-- (2) A person who wishes to make an offer to pay a fee or levy by instalments must make an offer- - (a) immediately after being notified of the fee or levy charged, if the fee or levy must be paid within 14 days after the date on which notification is received; or - (b) at least 14 days before the date on which the fee or levy must be paid, if paragraph (a) does not apply.

-- (3) The financial sector body must notify the person who made an offer in terms of subsection (1) of its decision- - (a) immediately after receipt of the offer, in respect of an offer referred to in subsection (2)(a); or - (b) within seven days after the receipt of the offer, in respect of an offer referred to in subsection (2)(b).
+- (2) A person who wishes to make an offer to pay a fee, levy, deposit insurance premium or deposit insurance levy by instalments must make an offer- - (a) immediately after being notified of the fee, levy, deposit insurance premium, or deposit insurance levy charged, if the fee, levy, deposit insurance premium or deposit insurance levy must be paid within 14 days after the date on which notification is received; or - (b) at least 14 days before the date on which the fee, levy, deposit insurance premium or deposit insurance levy must be paid, if paragraph (a) does not apply. - (3) The financial sector body to which the offer to pay the fee, levy, deposit insurance premium or deposit insurance levy by instalments, referred to in subsection (1), was made, must notify the person who made an offer in terms of subsection (1) of its decision- - (a) immediately after receipt of the offer, in respect of an offer referred to in subsection (2)(a); or - (b) within seven days after the receipt of the offer, in respect of an offer referred to in subsection (2)(b).